SaminSarker05/ToTheMoon/README.md

 Taee - Created setup, candle, and tool classes.
 Developed a primitive system for determining which button/mode is pressed

 Samin - Worked with Taee in class and on his computer on setting up base code.

+5/26

+Taee - Conducted research on reading in stock data from online sources.
+Chose Tesla as our reference stock for development.